 Most US mortgage lenders typically loan to a maximum term of 30 years, though the 100 year term was popular during the 1980s real estate bubble in Japan.
 A 100-year loan term amortizes so slowly the borrower barely pays more than the interest-only payment each month.

-For your convenience we list current Ashburn mortgage rates to help homebuyers estimate monthly payments & find local lenders.
+For your convenience we list current Fairfield mortgage rates to help homebuyers estimate monthly payments & find local lenders.

 One hundred year mortgage are exceptionally rare in the United States, as much of the secondary market built around insuring and securitizing home loans is built around 30-year and 15-year mortgages.
 The most common home loan term in the US is the 30-year fixed rate mortgage.
 The following table shows current 30-year mortgage rates in your local area.
 You can use the products menu to select loans of different durations.